SAIS-S2S-Technology/Roadmap/README.md

 If you are a **SAIS student**, please refer to the [student section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#for-sais-students-a-short-guide) of the raodmap.
 We welcome students who want to teach, learn or contribute to SAIS S2S Technology.

 If you feel that none of the above apply to you but you still want to contribute or share your feedback, [please get in touch](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/README.md#questions).

-We understand that our partners' time is precious.
-We prioritize accordingly and provide a streamlined communications process.
-For additional information on our partnerships, please refer to the [partnership section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#why-we-seek-partnerships) of the roadmap.

 We greatly appreciate that you are taking the time to learn about us and hope that this information is useful to you.